Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Relativistic quasiparticles

-since $K^{\mu\nu}=X^{\mu\nu}+mj^{\mu\nu}$.
-We first consider the quasi neutrino: $\varphi=\varphi_\nu$.
-The first term and the last term in the right-hand side of (\ref{L_w^1}) vanish in this case, since Eq.(\ref{QFS1}) and Eq.(\ref{QFS2}) show that the wave functions of the quasi neutrino are symmetric under the exchange of the spin and the isospin, from which $T\varphi_\nu=\varphi_\nu$ follows.
-The second term represents the gravitational interaction, which can reproduce the scattering amplitude of the left-handed Dirac neutrino by the graviton with momentum $q^\mu$:
+There remains only a gravitational interaction, since Eqs. (\ref{QFS1}) and (\ref{QFS2}) show that the wave functions of the quasineutrino are symmetric under the exchange of the spin and the isospin, from which $T\varphi_\nu=\varphi_\nu$ follows.